akrodger/brams-math-methods/README.md

 - LinAlg : This program is a showcase of the Linear Algebra operations.
 It loads a matrix with values that are known to be invertible (the i-j entry is just i to the power of j).
 It then inverts this matrix and multiplies the inverse by the original matrix to confirm that a matrix times its inverse is the identity. run ./LinAlg for usage instructions.
 (You get to choose the dimensions.
 Note that if you give it a non-square matrix, the inverse has no actual meaning, nor does the resultant multiplication)

 - interpolator : This program reads in a list of (x,y) data pairs from the file "bmm/fio/InterpolatorPoints.txt".
-Then it will run meanInterpolate() on those points.
+Then it will run meanPolynomial() on those points.

 InterpolatorPoints.txt formatting: